Information and discussion on all aspects of British photographic history

 On the train in to London in the morning I typed Fox Talbot into my Kindle store search engine and was delighted to find the text of the Pencil of Nature can be downloaded as a free edition.
 Having just read Talbots narrative in which he looks forward in places far sightedly to the possibilities…Continue

-For most of the last 10 years I've been working on a book about a Scottish amateur photographer by the name of Andrew Milne who was my…Continue
+For most of the last 10 years I've been working on a book about a Scottish amateur photographer by the name of Andrew Milne who was my great great uncle.
+The story and Andrews work may interest readers on this forum.

 Added by Ian Wallace on May 9, 2012 at 19:00 — No Comments

 Some years ago I bought a this little badge as an interesting item of photographic history.
 I'm posting the picture here to see what comments fellow members of this forum might make.
-There are many interesting details about a number…Continue
+There are many interesting details about a number of the conventions on the Edinburgh photo website…Continue

 Added by Ian Wallace on August 29, 2011 at 20:00 — No Comments